Matilda of England, Duchess of Saxony and Bavaria

 In 1172, Heinrich went on a pilgrimage to the Holy Land, and Matilda served as regent during his absence.
 Matilda was a strong supporter of the 1173 canonization as a saint of Thomas Becket who had been murdered in Canterbury Cathedral by four of her father’s knights in 1170.
 Brunswick Cathedral where Matilda and Heinrich are buried had been dedicated to St. Thomas Becket, St. Blaise, and John the Baptist upon its consecration.

 Heinrich governed his lands independently of the Holy Roman Empire and his independent government and expansion efforts caused conflict with clergy and other nobles as well as Friedrich I (Barbarossa), Holy Roman Emperor.
 Eventually, Heinrich was overthrown in 1180.
 After fighting a losing war, he was forced into exile in 1182 and sought refuge with his father-in-law King Henry II of England.
-Matilda accompanied her husband into exile along with their daughter Richenza and their sons Heinrich and Otto.
+Matilda accompanied her husband into exile with their daughter Richenza and their sons Heinrich and Otto.
 Their son Lothar remained in the Holy Roman Empire.
-Until June of 1184, the family lived at Henry II’s court in Normandy (Henry was also Duke of Normandy).
-The family then moved to England for about a year where Matilda and Heinrich’s youngest child was born in Winchester and where they spent Christmas of 1184 at Windsor Castle.
+Until June 1184, the family lived at Henry II’s court in Normandy (Henry II was also Duke of Normandy).
+The family then moved to England for about a year where Matilda and Heinrich’s youngest child was born in Winchester and where they spent Christmas 1184 at Windsor Castle.

 Through diplomatic efforts with Friedrich I (Barbarossa), Holy Roman Emperor, King Henry II of England, and the Pope, Heinrich was allowed to return to his lands after three years of exile.
-In the spring of 1185, Heinrich and his family traveled from England to Normandy where his children Richenza (who had changed her name to Matilda while in exile), Otto and Wilhelm were left to be raised in their grandfather’s court.
-At the end of September of 1185, Heinrich the Lion returned to Brunswick with Matilda and their eldest son Heinrich.
+In the spring of 1185, Heinrich and his family traveled from England to Normandy where his children Richenza (who had changed her name to Matilda while in exile), Otto, and Wilhelm were left to be raised in their grandfather’s court.
+At the end of September 1185, Heinrich the Lion returned to Brunswick with Matilda and their eldest son Heinrich.

 Early in 1189, the Holy Roman Emperor again ordered Heinrich to go into exile, but this time Matilda remained in Brunswick to protect her husband’s interests.
 Heinrich would not make peace with the Holy Roman Emperor, this time Heinrich VI, Holy Roman Emperor, the son of Friedrich I (Barbarossa), until 1190, nor would he ever see his wife Matilda again.
 On June 28, 1189, Matilda died at Brunswick at the age of 33, about a week before the death of her father King Henry II of England.
-She was buried at the still incomplete Brunswick Cathedral where her husband Heinrich was also buried upon his death in 1195.
+She was buried at the still incomplete Brunswick Cathedral where her husband Heinrich was buried upon his death in 1195.

 Tomb of Matilda and Heinrich; Photo Credit – Von Brunswyk – DE:Wiki, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=4217450